plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Items/Weapons/Weapon Table.md

 # Weapons

-Weapon tags are noted seperately.
+Weapon tags are noted separately.

 ## Classical Weapons

 ### Simple Weapons

 All weapons in this table have the 'Simple' tag.
-See the full descriptions listed seperately for more details.
+See the full descriptions listed separately for more details.

 | Weapon Name    |  Reach/Range   | Size |               *Damage*               | Weight | Properties                                 |
 |:---------------|:--------------:|:----:|:------------------------------------:|:-------|:-------------------------------------------|